juanpc2018/Akai-S1000-Project/Screen/readme.md

 looking all screens side by side, 3.5" seems the minimum size, </br>
 or same pixel size. </br>
-miniature screen could be fun, but Not long term sollution, </br>
+miniature screen could be fun, but Not a long term sollution, </br>
 unless you have a magnifier fresnel lens in front, to see from far. </br>